 There is a way to change the default port for all supported versions of Windows and it isn’t really that complicated.
 By default for those of you not aware, Remote Desktop works on port 53389.
-Jobs where I’ve used remote desktop as the primary means for connecting to servers (though not my ideal way of connecting to computers or servers) I generally recommended that we use the firewall to assign a different port and NAT the port number to the default one.
-Though in today’s’ world you have to be aware of both external and internal attempts to view data.
+For jobs where I’ve used remote desktop as the primary means for connecting to servers (though not my ideal way of connecting to computers or servers) I generally recommended that we use the firewall to assign a different port and NAT the port number to the default one.
+Though in today’s world you have to be aware of both external and internal attempts to view data.
 So if RDP is used, it is smart to change the port that’s used.
-This also adds a step to connecting to computers and servers, but makes just randomly connecting to a resource a little more difficult.
+This also adds a step to connecting to computers and servers but makes just randomly connecting to a resource a little more difficult.

 To make the quick change you need to modify the registry settings for this to occur.
 NOTE: As with every time you make changes to the registry, I recommend you make a backup of the registry prior to making the change.
 You need to browse to the following Key:

-If you are doing this to many computers, or you just want to be lazy (like I do some times), I’ve included a zip file with a batch script and a registry key.
+If you are doing this to many computers, or you just want to be lazy (like I do sometimes), I’ve included a zip file with a batch script and a registry key.
 You could add these to your logon script and run them that way.
-Please make sure you backup the registry or thoroughly test the files before deploying.
+Please make sure you back up the registry or thoroughly test the files before deploying.
 I can’t be responsible if this somehow messes up your system, every addition to your computer or network should be tested before you make changes.
 Please make sure you modify the files to meet your needs.
-The script as of now, will make the change to port 13389.
+The script as of now will make the change to port 13389.